markoleptic/BeatShot/README.md

 ## Collaboration / Copyright

-This project is on GitHub because Unreal Engine is real handful to learn, so perhaps there's some code that I've used in this project that could help someone else out.
+This project is on GitHub because Unreal Engine can be a handful to learn, so perhaps there's some code that I've used in this project that could help someone else out.
 If you wish to collaborate or want to reach out for any reason, you can contact me on Discord @markoleptic.